rameshkr1994/Data-Science-Cookbook/Python/GLM-Models-with-Python.md

 ### GLM with StatsModels

 - All distributions are implemented
-- But it seems quite difficult to use scikit-learn's components to apply
+- But it seems quite difficult to use scikit-learn's components to apply for example cross-validation.
+- It seems that you can predict with StatsModels
+- But definitely it is not a modern library like TF for example

+### GLM with TF, Keras or even with PyTorch

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MDQ4MzEwNV19
+eyJoaXN0b3J5IjpbMTQyMzk4Njc5Nl19
 -->